trueagi-io/MORK/README.md

 - [ ] Derivation of a triemap over a range of algebraic data structures, (excluding dependent typing).
 See [Multiplate](https://wiki.haskell.org/Multiplate)

-- [ ] Fast and memory-efficient S-expression triemap to support MeTTa atoms
+- [x] Fast and memory-efficient S-expression triemap to support MeTTa atoms

 - [ ] Union, intersection, and subtract ops for S-expression triemap (and other derived triemap types) implemented with algorithms that have optimal scaling properties (based on current SOTA)

-- [ ] Fast primitive triemap implementing the space-wide ops (union, intersection, and subtract), based on ([Ring of Sets](https://en.wikipedia.org/wiki/Ring_of_sets))
+- [x] Fast primitive triemap implementing the space-wide ops (union, intersection, and subtract), based on ([Ring of Sets](https://en.wikipedia.org/wiki/Ring_of_sets))

-- [ ] Automatic translation of slow declarative "shape matching" queries into more classical database queries, to support bidirectional pattern matching and unification
+- [x] Automatic translation of slow declarative "shape matching" queries into more classical database queries, to support bidirectional pattern matching and unification

-- [ ] Streaming JSON parser, and JSONPath query engine
+- [ ] Streaming JSON parser (completed), and JSONPath query engine

-- [ ] Take first place (or at least crack the top 3) in the [One Billion Row Challenge](https://github.com/gunnarmorling/1brc)
+- [ ] ~~Take first place (or at least crack the top 3) in the [One Billion Row Challenge](https://github.com/gunnarmorling/1brc)~~ The datastructure is not the bottleneck in this situation.

 ### Deliverable 2 - Multi-threaded zipper machine